 03

-Sitework scope creep — additional clearing, changed grades, unexpected utilities — is extremely common.
-Contractors who document and bill scope changes systematically show 2–4% better net margin than those who absorb scope changes in the field.
+Additional clearing, changed grades, unexpected utilities — sitework scope changes are constant.
+Contractors who document and bill changes systematically show 2–4% better net margin than those who absorb it.
+That entire spread is driven by PM discipline on change order documentation, not field performance.

 Net Profit as a